sawyerf/youtube-sm/README.md

--t     [nb of days]    Choose how far in the past do you want the program to look for videos -d                     Show the dead channels + those who posted no videos -o     [nb of months]  Show the channels who didn't post videos in [nb of months] + dead channels -l     [id]            Choose to analyze only one channel or playlist -r                     Remove the cache
+-t     [nb of days]    Choose how far in the past do you want the program to look for videos -d                     Show the dead channels + those who posted no videos -o     [nb of months]  Show the channels who didn't post videos in [nb of months] + dead channels -l     [id]            Analyze only one channel or playlist -r                     Remove the cache
--s     [id/all]        Outputs the stats of the selected channel(s) -a     [id]            Choose to append a channel or a playlist at the end of sub.
+-s     [id/all]        Outputs the stats of the selected channel(s) -a     [id]            Append a channel or a playlist at the end of sub.
 --init [file]          Remove all your subs and the cache and init with your subscription file.
---af   [file]          Append a file with list of channel or a playlist in sub.swy --ax   [file]          Append a xml file in sub.swy --all                  Recover yours subs in the common page web (more videos) --cat                  View your subscriptions
+--af   [file]          Append a file with list of channel or a playlist in sub.swy --ax   [file]          Append a xml file in sub.swy --html                 Recover yours subs in the common page web (more videos) --output [file]        Choose the name of the output file --cat                  View your subscriptions
 --css                  Import the css files
 --loading              Prints a progress bar while running